Figma-Linux/figma-linux/README.md

 sudo ./figma-linux-0.6.1.AppImage -i
 ```

-It installs the desktop file, icons and creates lymbolic link to the AppImage file.
+It installs the desktop file, icons and creates symbolic link to the AppImage file.
 After that, you can run app via the icon or command:
 ```
 figma-linux